7 Days of Funk (album): Promotion and release

-On December 9, 2013, Rdio published on YouTube a 1980s VHS-quality promotional video created by Golden Wolf—an animation production company—featuring Dām-Funk and Snoopzilla as Muppets-inspired marionettes performing their song "Do My Thang".
-7 Days of Funk—including the exclusive bonus track "Wingz"—was streaming exclusively on Rdio on December 9 until December 24.
-On December 9, 2013, the duo performed "Faden Away" on Conan, and The Queen Latifah Show on the following day.
-The album was officially released on LP, CD and digital download formats on December 10, 2013.
-On the same day, the music video for "Hit Da Pavement" premiered on 7 Days of Funk's VEVO.
-By evening, Dām-Funk and Snoopzilla celebrated the release of 7 Days of Funk at the Exchange Night Club in Los Angeles, performing live with Peanut Butter Wolf (host), Egyptian Lover, Bootsy Collins, Steve Arrington and special guests.
-On January 15, 2014, the music video was released for "I'll Be There 4U".
-On February 26, 2014, the music video was released for "Do My Thang".
+On December 9, 2013, Rdio published on YouTube a 1980s VHS-quality promotional video created by Golden Wolf—an animation production company—featuring Dam-Funk and Snoop Dogg as puppets performing their song "Do My Thang".
+7 Days of Funk—including the exclusive bonus track "Wingz"—was streaming exclusively on Rdio the same day until December 24.
+The duo performed "Faden Away" on Conan later that night, and on The Queen Latifah Show the following day.
+7 Days of Funk was officially released on LP, CD, and digital download formats on December 10.

+On the day of the album's release, the music video for "Hit Da Pavement" premiered on 7 Days of Funk's Vevo, and Stones Throw released "Hit Da Pavement" and "Faden Away" together on a cassette single on December 10, with both vocal and instrumental versions.
+The cassette was given away exclusively with the first week's orders of the LP and 45-box set.
+By the evening, Dam-Funk and Snoop Dogg celebrated the release of 7 Days of Funk at the Exchange Night Club in Los Angeles, performing live with host Peanut Butter Wolf, Egyptian Lover, Bootsy Collins, Steve Arrington, and other musical guests.